P. Singaram: Early life and education

 Singaram was born on 12 August 1920 as the third son of Ku.Pazhanivel Nadar and Unnamalai Ammal in a town called Singampunari in present-day Sivaganga district, Tamil Nadu.
 His elder brothers were named Subramanian and Bhaskaran.
 The family was involved in clothes business along with Singaram's grandfather Kumarasamy Nadar.

-Singaram had his primary education at Singampunari Primary school and further education at St.Mary's higher secondary school Madurai.
+Singaram had his primary education at Singampunari Public school and further education at St.Mary's higher secondary school Madurai.

 Years abroad (1938-46)

 When he was 18 years old, Singaram went to Medan, Indonesia to work as an assistant for a pawnbroker named S K Sinnamuthu Pillai.
 He married a woman there (possibly of British Malaya).
 When he was 25 years old, his wife died in her pregnancy.

 After a brief return to India in 1940, Singaram once again went to Indonesia and worked in the Public Works Department, around the time of the South-East Asian theatre of World War II.
 After the end of World War II, he and some other Tamils obtained the approval of the Indonesian government to load cargo in ships bound for Penang, Malaysia.

 He came back to India in September 1946 and lived in Madurai, working at the local Dina Thanthi newspaper office till he took voluntary retirement in 1987.
 He did not maintain close relationships with anybody and lived alone for 50 years in an YMCA hostel in Madurai.